 Trolls and abuse are real problems – but they’re a symptom of the problem, not the cause.
 The real problem is probably you.
 This is why.

-There are two approaches you could take.
-You could take a cardboard box, place it randomly on the sidewalk, walk away, come back in a day or two, and hope that people have left tins of food in the box.
+Approach 1: You take a hundred cardboard boxes, place them randomly on sidewalks all over your town, walk away.
+Then, come back in a day or two, and hope that people have left tins of food in the boxes.

 Which of these approaches is most likely to be successful?

-If you said the second approach, and you work on a website, take a look at the comments on your page.
+Now take a look at the comments on your page.

 Your comments don’t have to be full of trash.
 But the first thing you have to change is your approach.
 Start Here to make the change.